It Takes Two: Steps to Successful Branding After an M&A

 By Katie Payne

-After an M&A is the perfect time to create strong branding that’s built on the greater benefits of your combined businesses.
+When your company undergoes a merger or acquisition, it's the perfect opportunity to create a strong brand vision built on the enhanced benefits of your combined businesses.
 But your brand integration must be logical, seamless, and clearly and effectively communicated to your audience so they continue to trust and choose you.

-The first step is taking a look at the big picture.
+The first step is looking at the big picture.
 This includes defining how your brands fit together and relate to each other, and if they need to evolve to tell the most compelling story about your company.
-Your brand architecture is your road map to follow after the M&A, with your first stops being Brand Hierarchy, Brand Equity, and Brand Strategy.
+Your brand architecture is your road map to follow after the merger or acquisition, with your first stops being Brand Hierarchy, Brand Equity, and Brand Strategy.

 Brand Hierarchy

 A well-built architecture, or organizational structure, will help bring clarity to the products and services you offer, while amplifying the collective value of your brands to your audiences.
-This will reap dividends from existing customers as well as new customers post-M&A because they’ll easily understand how each brand can help them in their own line of work.
+This will reap dividends from existing customers as well as new customers post-merger or acquisition because they’ll easily understand how each brand can help them in their own line of work.

 To figure out your brand hierarchy, or the levels of your brand architecture, you’ll want to think about the current brands and how they’re combined.
 Are both brands on the same level (common in the case of a merger)?
 Or is one now a subsidiary of the parent brand (typical with acquisitions)?
-If you don’t already have these established in the legal terms of the M&A, nailing down the structure and any potential levels of hierarchy is critical to informing your Brand Strategy, and creating internal and external clarity for the rest of your branding work.
+If you don’t already have these established in the legal terms of the merger or acquisition, nailing down the structure and any potential levels of hierarchy is critical to informing your Brand Strategy and creating internal and external clarity for the rest of your branding work.

 Brand Equity